Find out the details and outcomes of previous (closed) consultations run by our CCG.

 As commissioners, the organisation responsible for buying services, it is important for us to know that primary medical care services are high quality, safe and that they offer best value.
 To help us know more we are seeking the views of patients and the public.

 On this page you will find a document outlining the key points of our proposed strategy.
 You will also find a link to an online form which is one of the ways people could provide feedback.
+You can view the easy read version of the GP services commissioning strategy here.

 We will use your feedback to help us understand what matters most to people in our area and to help shape our strategy for buying services.
 When the commissioning plan is agreed we will publish it on our website and through a range of other media and local groups.